singularityhub/sregistry/docs/plugins/globus.md

 >> Singularity Registry works with Globus by serving its filesystem with images as a Globus endpoint.

 This strategy ensures that any image added to the Registry is available via standard Globus APIs but also accessible via an HTTPS address.
+It works as an integration and not solely a login option because it's likely the case that an administrator will want users to log in via institution credentials (e.g., LDAP) and then connect third party services.
 More details are discussed below.

-### Summary of Plan
+### Quick Answer

  1. The purpose of the registry is to serve images that are accessible via the Singularity command line tool, for anyone using it.
 Thus, any Globus related content must also have a web-accessible URL (https).
  2. Since https with Globus is under development, the only way for this to be possible is to make the application filesystem a globus directory itself.
 The images are shared across cluster (with globus) but accessible via Singularity proper with https.
  3. When Globus is able to provide an https address for a cluster image (not sure how this would work for clusters that don't want open ports, it would likely be a proxy for it?) then we can think about having the image storage NOT with the application.

+## What does the integration add?

 ### Updates to the UI
-Given that an institution activates the Globus plugin, new to the UI would be:
+Given that an institution activates the Globus plugin, the user interface has:

 1. A "subscribe" or "share" button for users/containers applicable.
 Each image added to the Registry, still with a "push" would thus be shareable.
 2. An ability for a registry to subscribe / share all containers with another, and have it done automatically.
 How does this work?